calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 	- It may be desirable to not leak *any* information, so one might add padding to the traffic, so the traffic is indistinguishable by the adversary (prevents side-channel attacks)
 - **Digital signatures**: provides authenticity of digital messages or documents
 - **Trusted Third Party** (TTP): a safe third-party that we can trust
 	- If we have a TTP, a lot of problems go away.
-We can always ask the TTP for the truth
+We can always ask the TTP for the truth.
-	- But TTP can become a *single point of failure* (SPOF), and security architectures may become too dependent on the TTP
+	- But TTP can become a *single point of failure* (SPOF), and security architectures may become too dependent on the TTP.
 - **Append-only server**: keeps track of all modifications, good for auditing
-	- Blockchain is a kind of append-only data structure
+	- Blockchain is a kind of append-only data structure.

 ## Cryptography